Contributor: Megan Wilson, BS, CADC, Timberline Knolls Residential Treatment Center

-You may be concerned that a loved one is abusing opioids.
+You may be concerned about opioid abuse in loved ones.
 Examples of opioids are heroin, morphine, codeine, and other prescription pain medications.
 These substances come in several different forms and can be used orally, intravenously, smoked, or snorted.
 Opioids could be obtained by a prescription from a doctor or bought from a dealer.

 According to research from the National Institute on Drug Abuse, there are age groups that more frequently use opioids than others.
 Individuals who are between the ages of 18-25 are the highest population of reported heroin users and pain reliever abusers.